min69u/Reforestation/README.md

-## I’m reading a book on the history of glue – can’t put it down.
+## Why did the knife dress up in a suit?
+Because it wanted to look sharp